lsst-sqre/sqr-051/index.rst

 Service isolation (and particularly JavaScript isolation gained by the per-host cookie approach and separate hostnames for each protected service) would provide additional peace of mind when deploying third-party services with possibly poor security practices into the Rubin Science Platform.
 Requests for such services seem likely over the full course of the project.

+Implementing per-host cookies would let us choose the granularity of security domain that we want.
+For example, we could group all the Rubin-written services and the Notebook Aspect on one hostname and put third-party services on a different hostname, thus gaining protection against an attacker moving between those two security domains (but not within them).

 Recommendations
 ===============